pmusolino/PMAlertController/README.md

 **Alert Style:** with this style, the alert has the width of 270 points, like Apple's `UIAlertController`.

 **Walkthrough Style:** with walkthrough, the alert has the width of the screen minus 18 points from the left and the right bounds.
-This mode is intended to be used before authorization requests like the ones for position, push notifications and more.
+This mode is intended to be used before authorization requests like the ones for location, push notifications and more.

 #### Show a simple alert with two buttons and one textfield